AndreasKaratzas/k-means/README.md

 * `kmeans-visualize`: This directory contains a *Python* script used for visualization while testing the main program
 * `png2gif`: This is a complementary script that concats all *PNG*s exported by the Python script to one GIF, like the above, helping with the visualization of the algorithm's progress

 The algorithm is not configured for parallelism.
 This will be done in the future.
-The algorithm converges in the minute, even with huge dataset ($10000 \cdot 1000$).
+The algorithm converges in the minute, even with huge dataset (100,000 x 1,000).
 There are instructions in Greek uploaded (`documentation.pdf`).